anatom3000/chi_lang/README.md

 ### Getting Started

-The `examples/` folder shows the various the basic syntax and semantics of the language.
+The `examples/` folder shows the basic syntax and semantics of the language.

 Example program (from `examples/recursion.chi`):
 ```groovy